junxit/us-congress-bills-113/metadata.md

 - 2014-08-26 — Committee on Indian Affairs.
 Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 with an amendment and an amendment to the title.
 With written report No. 113-246.
 - 2014-08-26 — Committee on Indian Affairs.
 Reported by Senator Tester under authority of the order of the Senate of 08/05/2014 with an amendment and an amendment to the title.
 With written report No. 113-246.
 - 2014-08-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 536.
+- 2014-12-04 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6355; text of measure as reported in Senate: CR S6355; text as passed Senate: CR S6355)
+- 2014-12-04 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S6355; text of measure as reported in Senate: CR S6355; text as passed Senate: CR S6355)